abritoh/fileunscrewler/README.md

 Note 2: Following Commons charset: "ISO8859_1", "US-ASCII", "UTF-8", "UTF-16", "Cp850", "Cp1252"

-See: Oracle's documentation: "Supported Encodings - Canonical Name for java.io API and java.lang API"
+See: Oracle's docs: "Supported Encodings - Canonical Name for java.io API and java.lang API"

 Note 3: If CASE_INSENSITIVE is "true", means to treat lower-case and upper-case characters as equals.
          "a=A", "text==teXT==TEXT".